mlcraft-io/docs/docs/architecture-and-design/database-design/index.md

 ## Database Structure

-The "MLCRAFT" database is organized according to the relational database model and includes the following tables:
+The "Synmetrix" database is organized according to the relational database model and includes the following tables:

 1. **public.users**: Stores information about registered users, including user ID (id), display name (display_name), avatar URL (avatar_url), as well as the creation time and last update time of the record.